 Thyme — the natural antibiotic

-Thymol — the main active ingredient in thyme — is one of the strongest natural antiseptics (germ-killing substances) known to us.
-Thyme has antibacterial, antiviral, and expectorant properties.
-It has been the herb of choice for respiratory infections for centuries — and science confirms what traditional medicine always knew.
+Thymol — the main active ingredient in thyme — is one of the strongest natural antiseptics (germ-killing substances) we know.
+Thyme has antibacterial, antiviral, and mucolytic effects.
+It has been the herb of choice for respiratory infections for centuries — and science confirms what traditional medicine has always known.

 Purslane — the Omega-3 marvel almost no one knows about

-Omega-3 fatty acids (essential, polyunsaturated fatty acids that the body cannot produce itself) have antioxidant, anti-inflammatory effects and improve blood flow properties.
+Omega-3 fatty acids (essential (vital, polyunsaturated fatty acids that the body cannot produce itself) have antioxidant, anti-inflammatory effects and improve blood flow.
 They can prevent cardiovascular diseases.

-Purslane also contains vitamin C, vitamin A, B1, B2, B6, and E — as well as minerals like magnesium, calcium, sodium, phosphorus, potassium, zinc, and iron, along with flavonoids (secondary plant compounds with antioxidant effects) and mucilage, which protects the gastrointestinal tract.
+Purslane also contains Vitamin C, Vitamin A, B1, B2, B6 and E — as well as minerals such as magnesium, calcium, sodium, phosphorus, potassium, zinc and iron, as well as flavonoids (secondary plant compounds with antioxidant effects) and mucilages that protect the gastrointestinal tract.

-Purslane tastes slightly sour and salty — it goes well in salads, as herb pesto, as a spinach substitute, or finely chopped in dips and quark.
+Purslane tastes slightly sour and salty — it fits into salads, as herb pesto, as a spinach substitute or finely chopped in dips and quark.
 And its small yellow flowers are very popular with bees — a direct Brix value indicator (high pollinator attractiveness signals high nutrient density).
 You can read more about it here.

 The story of the organic herb farmer — and why white powder is not a pesticide

-An organic herb farmer in our region has a problem that many herb producers know — but hardly anyone talks about openly.
-The third cut gets difficult.
+An organic herb farmer in our region has a problem that many herb producers know — but hardly anyone openly talks about.
+It gets difficult at the third cut.

-For the first cut, the herb plants are young, vital, and strong.
-For the second cut, they still recover well.
-But by the third cut — after several harvest-stress cycles — the plants are weakened.
+At the first cut, the herb plants are young, vital and strong.
+At the second cut, they still recover well.
+But at the third cut — after several harvest-stress cycles — the plants are weakened.
 The Brix value drops.
 The cell walls become thinner.
-And that's exactly when pests appear.
+And that's exactly when the pests come.

 This is no coincidence.
-It's plant physiology: a stressed plant with a low Brix value is an invitation for aphids, spider mites, and fungal spores.
-We've described this in every one of our articles on fruits and vegetables — with garlic, with strawberries, with broccoli.
+It is plant self-physiology: A stressed plant with a low Brix value is an invitation for aphids, spider mites and fungal spores.
+We have described this in every one of our articles on fruits and vegetables — for garlic, for strawberries, for broccoli.
 The same principle applies to herbs.

-The herb farmer found a solution: He sprays with Grünkraft Zeolith Pur — the finest silicate particles (mineral particles from zeolite) that form a physical protective film on the leaves.
+The herb farmer found a solution: He sprays with Grünkraft Zeolith Pur — finest silicate particles (mineral particles from zeolite) that form a physical protective film on the leaves.
 The particles act mechanically as a natural repellent against pests.
 No active ingredient.
 No chemicals.
 Just physics.
-To tell the whole story, he also sprinkles carbonated lime afterwards.
+To tell the whole story, he also spreads carbonic lime afterwards.

 But then comes the problem: customers see the fine mineral film on the herbs and ask worriedly.
-"Is that sprayed?" — "What is that on the leaves?" — "I thought this was organic?"
-For our herb farmer customer, it's not funny at all.
+"Is that sprayed?" — "What's on the leaves?" — "I thought it was organic?"
+For our farmer customer, it's not funny at all.

 It is organic.
 It is mineral.
-It is zeolite — the same mineral approved in Austria as a feed additive for horses and dogs, used in the food industry as an anti-caking agent, and approved by the EU as food additive E554.
+It is zeolite — the same mineral that is approved in Austria as a feed additive for horses and dogs, that is used in the food industry as a free-flow agent, that the EU has approved as food additive E554.

 The white film on the herbs is not a pesticide.
 It is a natural mineral rock that strengthens and protects the plant — and washes off by itself with the next rain.
 The misunderstanding is understandable.
 But it is exactly the opposite of the truth.
 A herb farmer who sprays zeolite protects his plants without chemicals — that is the essence of organic farming.

-How zeolite and lime help the herb plant with the third cut
+How zeolite and lime help the herb plant at the third cut

-At the third cut, the plant is weakened because it has already invested its energy and nutrients in the harvest twice.
+At the third cut, the plant is weakened because it has already put its energy and nutrients into the harvest twice.
 The soil around the roots is emptier than at the beginning of the season.
 This is exactly where two complementary measures come into play.

-The herb farmer sprinkles lime — and that's no coincidence.
-Lime increases the pH value of the soil and improves the availability of calcium, phosphorus, and trace elements that remain bound in acidic soil.
+The herb farmer spreads lime — and that is no coincidence.
+Lime increases the pH value of the soil and improves the availability of calcium, phosphorus and trace elements that remain bound in acidic soil.
 A stable pH value is the basic prerequisite for the plant to absorb nutrients at all — no matter how much is present in the soil.
-This is particularly important for depleted soils after several cuts, because nutrient availability has further decreased due to harvesting stress.
+This is particularly important in exhausted soils after several cuts, because nutrient availability has further decreased due to harvest stress.

-Grünkraft Zeolith Pur as a foliar spray works on another level — directly via the leaf and immediately.
-The tribomechanically activated silicate particles (finest mineral particles that are electrostatically charged through a high-speed process) form a physical protective film on the leaf surface.
-This film works in two ways simultaneously: Firstly, mechanically as a repellent — insects with tactile organs in their legs find the particles unpleasant and avoid the plant.
+Grünkraft Zeolith Pur as a foliar spray works on a different level — directly through the leaf and immediately.
+The tribomechanically activated silicate particles (finest mineral particles that are electrostatically charged by a high-speed process) form a physical protective film on the leaf surface.
+This film works in two ways at once: Firstly, mechanically as a repellent — insects with sensory organs in their legs find the particles unpleasant and avoid the plant.
 Secondly, the silicon from the zeolite brings an important substance directly into the leaf tissue, activating the plant's own defense enzymes — substances that neutralize free radicals and increase the plant's stress resistance.

-So, lime stabilizes from below — via the soil and the root.
+So lime stabilizes from below — via the soil and the root.
 Zeolite protects from above — via the leaf and the leaf surface.
-Both together help the weakened herb plant through the third cut — without chemicals, without pesticides, without residues.
+Both together help the weakened herb plant through the third cut — without chemicals, without pesticides, without customers having to wonder what is on the herbs.

 Growing herbs that really work — the practical program

-Anyone who wants to grow herbs that unleash their full potential of essential oils (volatile aromatic compounds), flavonoids (secondary plant compounds with protective effects), and vitamin C starts with the soil — and works their way up from there.
+Anyone who wants to grow herbs that fully unleash their potential of essential oils (volatile aromatic compounds), flavonoids (secondary plant compounds with protective effects), and Vitamin C starts with the soil — and works their way up from there.

-Prepare soil — once annually: BODENKRAFT Carbonated Lime stabilizes the pH value in the optimal range for herbs.
+Prepare soil — once a year: BODENKRAFT Carbonated Lime stabilizes the pH value in the optimal range for herbs.
 A balanced pH value is the basic prerequisite for all minerals present in the soil to actually be absorbed by the roots.
-Work it shallowly into the soil once a year in spring or autumn.
+Work shallowly into the soil once a year in spring or autumn.

-Activate soil life — every week: Add AM+PLUS Microorganisms (living soil bacteria from organic Austrian herbs) to the watering can.
-The soil microbiome makes bound minerals available to plants — and it is precisely these minerals that flow into the essential oils and secondary plant compounds of the herbs.
+Activate soil life — every week: Add AM+PLUS Microorganisms (living soil bacteria from Austrian organic herbs) to the watering water.
+The soil microbiome makes bound minerals plant-available — and precisely these minerals flow into the essential oils and secondary plant compounds of the herbs.

-From the first shoot — every 10-14 days: Grünkraft Calcium as a foliar spray delivers CO₂ directly to the leaf for intensive photosynthesis and calcium for stable cell walls.
+From the first shoot — every 10-14 days: Grünkraft Calcium as a foliar spray delivers CO₂ directly into the leaf for intensive photosynthesis and calcium for stable cell walls.
 More photosynthesis means more energy for the formation of essential oils, flavonoids, and vitamins.
-The difference is directly noticeable in the scent — treated herbs smell more intense because they contain more of these very substances.
+The difference is immediately noticeable in the smell — treated herbs smell more intense because they contain more of these very substances.
 Available in a 650g can and a 10kg bag.

-From the second cut — build up a protective film: Spray Grünkraft Zeolith Pur parallel to Grünkraft Calcium.
-The silicate film on the leaf surface mechanically protects the weakened plant against pests — without chemicals, without residues, without customers having to wonder what's on the herbs.
-It's mineral.
-It's organic.
+From the second cut — build up a protective film: Spray Grünkraft Zeolith Pur in parallel with Grünkraft Calcium.
+The silicate film on the leaf surface mechanically protects the weakened plant against pests — without chemicals, without residues, without customers having to wonder what is on the herbs.
+It is mineral.
+It is organic.
 And it washes off by itself with the next rain.

-At the third cut — continue spraying consistently: Use Grünkraft Zeolith Pur more frequently than in the first cuts — the protective film is now particularly important because the plant is weakened and pests know this.
-Continue with Grünkraft Calcium every 10-14 days — the direct CO₂ supply via the leaf helps the exhausted plant regenerate faster than if it were solely dependent on the soil.
+At the third cut — continue spraying consistently: Use Grünkraft Zeolith Pur more frequently than in the first cuts — the protective film is now particularly important because the plant is weakened and pests know that.
+Continue Grünkraft Calcium every 10-14 days — the direct CO₂ supply via the leaf helps the exhausted plant regenerate faster than if it were relying solely on the soil.

 All products for the herb garden in our garden collection.